4k4xs4pH1r3/android/AndroidLab_Installation_In_Parrot_Security_OS.md

 # Step 2
 #
-Let's login as root with the bwelow command su
+Let's login as root with the bwelow command
 #
+su
 #
-Now itś time to open the Android SDK Manager with this command:
 #
+Now is time to open the Android SDK Manager with this command:
+#
 android
 #
 #
-Install all the packages of the Android SDK Manager
+Select all the packages of the Android SDK Manager and Install them
 #
 U 'll receive a message to close and reopen the app, do it multiple times
 #
 # Step 3
-Repeat the step 2 until U see all fully installed :)
+Repeat the step 2 until U see all fully installed, like when where you start to see API 28, P Preview, Android 9, Wear OS, Android TV etc...  :)
 #
 #
 #